Robert-van-Engelen/Forth500/manual.md

 By making `{` immediate, it won't compile to a useless call to the `{` excution token.
 This array implementation has no array index bound checking.

+An array of structures is created in the same way as before, using the structure as the size parameter for `array:`:

+    BEGIN-STRUCTURE pair ↲
+      FIELD: pair.first ↲
+      FIELD: pair.second ↲
+    END-STRUCTURE ↲
+    : pair.init DUP pair.first OFF pair.second OFF ; ↲
+    10 pair array: }pairs ↲
+    10 0 DO I pair * pair.init LOOP ↲

+This created an array of 10 pairs and initialized them.
+To store the value 1 in array location 3 for `pair.first`:

+    1 { 3 }pairs pair.first ! ↲

+To store the value 1 in array location 3 for `pair.second`:

+    2 { 3 }pairs pair.second ! ↲

 ### Markers